METALS – MULTIPLE CLASSIFICATIONS (IARC 2A, 2B)

 Dusts and fumes containing cobalt may enter the respiratory tract, making inhalation the most important route of occupational exposure.

-CAREX Canada estimates that approximately 33,000 Canadians are exposed to cobalt in their workplace.
-The main industrial groups exposed are in sawmills and wood preservation, medical equipment manufacturing, and metalworking machinery manufacturing.
-The largest occupational groups exposed include workers involved in producing or using metal cutting, grinding, or sharpening tools, followed by welders and dental technicians.
+CAREX Canada estimates that approximately 3,000 Canadians are exposed to cobalt in their workplace.
+The main industrial groups exposed are metal ore mining, sawmills and wood preservation, and offices of dentists.
+The largest occupational groups exposed include welders, dental technologists, technicians and laboratory assistants, and machinists and machining and tooling inspectors.

-Additional occupations that may also be exposed to cobalt (including potential dermal exposure) are workers involved in: metal mining, smelting and refining; cobalt dye painting and cobalt chemical production: diamond polishing; glassware/porcelain work; offset printing; goldsmithing; and rockwool insulating.[1,42]
+Additional occupations that may also be exposed to cobalt (including potential dermal exposure) are workers involved in: smelting and refining; cobalt dye painting and cobalt chemical production: diamond polishing; glassware/porcelain work; offset printing; goldsmithing; and rockwool insulating.[1,40]

 Workers involved in producing or handling radioactive forms of cobalt, such as those at nuclear or irradiation facilities, medicine/research or waste storage sites, are regulated and monitored under Health Canada’s Radiation Protection Bureau.
 Exposure to radioisotopes is addressed under the CAREX carcinogen profile for Ionizing Radiation.